-In 2012, IBM's energy conservation projects across the company delivered savings equal to 6.5 percent of our total energy use versus the corporate goal of 3.5 percent.
-These projects avoided the consumption of 336,000 megawatt-hours (MWh) of electricity and 215,000 million British thermal units (Btu) of fuel oil and natural gas, representing the avoidance of 155,000 metric tons of CO2 emissions.
-The conservation projects also saved $35 million in energy expense.
-While the quantity of energy avoided through conservation projects is slightly (0.9 percent) lower than in 2011, the 6.5 percent avoidance is consistent with the 2008-2012 average of 6.4 percent per year.
+In 2013, IBM's energy conservation projects across the company delivered savings equal to 6.7 percent of our total energy use versus the corporate goal of 3.5 percent.
+These projects avoided the consumption of 334,000 megawatt-hours (MWh) of electricity and 275,000 million British thermal units (Btu) of fuel oil and natural gas, representing the avoidance of 152,000 metric tons of CO2 emissions.
+The conservation projects also saved $35.8 million in energy expense.
 These strong results are due to our continued, across-the-board focus on energy demand reduction, efficiency and the implementation of standard, global energy conservation strategies for facility operating systems.

-More than 2,670 energy conservation projects involving a full range of energy efficiency initiatives delivered savings at over IBM 400 locations globally in 2012.
+More than 2,600 energy conservation projects involving a full range of energy efficiency initiatives delivered savings at 360 IBM locations globally in 2013.
 Examples include:

 Leveraging analytics for further efficiencies

-As opportunities for incremental savings from typical energy conservation projects diminish due to IBM's decades-long focus on energy efficiency, we are increasingly leveraging analytics to uncover less obvious, embedded opportunities to achieve continual improvement in operational energy efficiency.
+As "standard" opportunities for incremental savings from typical energy conservation projects have diminished due to IBM's decades-long focus on energy efficiency, we are increasingly leveraging analytics to uncover less obvious, embedded opportunities to achieve continual improvement in operational energy efficiency.

-In 2012, we completed nearly 400 projects at over 120 existing data center locations that reduced energy use by over 49,700 MWh, and saved more than $5.5 million.
-Total savings from these projects are equivalent to the energy use of a 4,000 to 6,000 square meter IBM strategic data center.
+In 2013, we completed nearly 300 projects at more than 85 existing data center locations.
+These projects reduced energy use by over 53,400 MWh, and saved more than $5.2 million.
+This energy savings is equivalent to the total annual energy use of 5,000 homes in the US.

-The IBM Management and Measurement Technology (MMT) thermal management system has been installed at IBM's major data centers representing more than 60 percent of the global raised floor energy consumption for IBM's internal and client IT operations.
+The IBM Measurement & Management Technologies (MMT) thermal management system has been installed at IBM's major data centers representing more than 60 percent of the global raised-floor energy consumption for IBM's internal and client IT operations.
 This innovative technology from IBM Research produces a real-time, three-dimensional thermal map of the detailed heat sources and sinks within a data center.
 Using the information provided by MMT, IBM has been able to take the following actions over the past three years:

 Virtualizing workloads allows a single system to support multiple applications or images, making greater use of the IT equipment capabilities and executing more workloads in less space with less energy.

-IBM is utilizing virtualization to consolidate multiple workloads from servers and storage systems with low utilization onto single systems, reducing energy use and cost by more than 104,300 MWh and $10 million in 2012.
-IBM virtualized more than 22,000 applications in our owned/leased data centers in 2012 and plans to continue these projects in 2013 and beyond to continually improve utilization of IBM and client hardware assets and reduce data center operations energy use and space requirements.
+IBM is utilizing virtualization to consolidate multiple workloads from servers and storage systems with low utilization onto single systems, reducing energy use and cost by more than 99,000 MWh and $11 million in 2013.
+IBM virtualized more than 30,000 applications in our owned/leased data centers in 2013 and plans to continue these projects in 2014 and beyond to continually improve utilization of IBM and client hardware assets and reduce data center operation energy use and space requirements.

-We continued to expand IBM's cloud computing programs through 2012, offering cloud services from seven IBM data centers around the globe.
-Cloud computing is an efficient model for providing IT services that optimizes the use of virtualization technologies.
-It allows us to further improve utilization of IT equipment assets, better balance workloads, adjust power consumption and virtualize infrastructure in data centers to align processing and storage needs with power consumption.
+We continued to expand IBM's cloud computing programs through 2013, offering IBM Cloud Managed Services from 12 IBM data centers around the globe and, with our acquisition of SoftLayer in 2013, an additional 7 data centers in the United States and 6 locations around the globe in third-party data centers.
+IBM and SoftLayer announced a $1.2 billion investment to grow IBM's global cloud data center portfolio to 40 global locations.
+Cloud computing is an efficient model for providing IT services that optimize hardware utilization and virtualization technologies.
+It allows us to further improve utilization of IT equipment assets, better balance workloads, adjust power consumption, and virtualize infrastructure in data centers to align processing and storage needs with power consumption.

-Over the last four years, an integrated team from IBM's environmental and finance staffs, real estate organization and business units saved 1,246,000 MWh of energy through conservation and efficiency, exceeding our target by 13.3 percent.
-Over 6,000 individual projects were completed across more than 500 facilities in 56 countries.
+Since 2009, an integrated team from IBM's environmental and finance staffs, real estate organization and business units have collaborated to realize energy conservation savings through a multi-disciplinary assessment of demand-side opportunities in manufacturing, data center, and IT test lab operations.
+The initial effort from 2009-2012 saved 1,246,000 MWh of energy through conservation and efficiency.
 The projects involved the deployment of unique IBM technologies and know-how, as well as a strong management system supported by senior executives.